PavanAnanthSharma/Guess-The-Card-Blockchain-Game-Upgrade/README.md

 This game can help in increasing memory power and also rewards the users, so this concept is a win-win for the user and also promotes a particular cryptocurrency.
 The gas fee will be cost only when the correct pair is found out and when about to redeem it to your wallet.
+There will be constant updates if the game releases which will never make it boring to the users.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------